2010 Commonwealth Games Village: Site and landscape

-2.1.2 Health and well-being
+Health and well-being

 The sanitation/safety facilities for the construction workers are provided as per National Building Code 2005.
 These include provision of clean and hygienic accommodation, toilet facilities, purified drinking water, general store, a subsidised canteen, medical facilities, day care centre and onsite safety equipment, and so on.
 Significant measures have been taken to reduce air pollution during construction, such as – site roads are regularly sprayed with water; wheels of all vehicles are washed, and so on.

-2.1.3 Water
+Water

 Water efficient landscaping is being practised to minimise post construction water usage.
 This is being done by providing native species, efficient irrigation systems and by limiting lawn areas.
 The building water consumption also has been reduced by use of high efficiency low-flow fixtures.
 The construction water management on site is very efficient in terms of reuse of waste water and less utilisation of potable water in construction.

-2.1.4 Building design and energy
+Building design and energy

 The building design has also included the existing site features, such as, the visual linkages with historical monuments, solar geometry, and so on.
 Due to high density planning requirements, the design did not permit optimum orientation for all apartment blocks.
 As a result, the apartment blocks have equal exposure towards all cardinal directions.
 However, the critical facades are shaded and have high performance glazing to negate impact of direct incident radiation.
 The buildings are fully compliant with the Energy Conservation Building Code 2007.
 Several energy efficiency measures such as roof insulation, high performance glazing, energy efficient lighting and variable refrigerant volume (VRV) based air conditioning system have been provided to reduce the energy consumption of the apartments significantly.

-2.1.5 Renewable energy
+Renewable energy

 Solar photo voltaic system is proposed to meet the 10% of total energy requirements for internal lighting.
 31% of outdoor lighting is provided through solar energy.
 Solar hot water systems are provided to meet part of water heating needs.